-Of those 40 IIS participating in the transport baseline measure, 21 had a SOAP Web Services/CDC WSDL end point available for testing.
+Of those 49 IIS participating in the transport baseline measure, 36 had a SOAP Web Services/CDC WSDL end point available for testing.
+This is an increase of 15 IIS since the baseline measurement in quarter 3 of 2016.
 Specific results for each test were as follows:

 Connectivity Test Submit Single Message Security Fault

-19 17 5
+34 33 15

-1 2 7
+1 2 12

-1 2 9
+1 1 9

-Of the 21 IIS with an end point available for testing:
+Of the 36 IIS with a CDC WSDL end point available for testing:

-- Five IIS met all three tests, and thus met the measure overall - 12 IIS met two out of three tests, with all 12 cases missing the security fault test.
-It is important to note that the 12 IIS that passed all measures except the Security Fault are interoperable with the CDC WSDL standard as long as the correct authentication parameters are sent.
-For this reason these sites are functionally compatible for production use when authentication succeeds. - Two IIS met one out of three tests - Two IIS met zero out of three tests
+- 15 IIS met all three tests, and thus met the measure overall. - 17 IIS met two out of three tests, with all 17 cases missing the security fault test.
+It is important to note that the 17 IIS that passed all measures except the Security Fault are interoperable with the CDC WSDL standard as long as the correct authentication parameters are sent.
+For this reason, these sites are functionally compatible for production use when authentication succeeds, but improperly indicate authentication failure through the use of the Security Fault. - Three IIS met one out of three tests. - One IIS met zero out of three tests.